morze00/QFS_kinematics/README.md

-The code implements parameterized NN cross section the NN center-of-mass frame using prescription by Cugnon et al.  NIM in Physics Research B 111(1996) 215-220
+The code implements parameterized NN cross section the NN center-of-mass frame using prescription by Cugnon et al.  NIM in Physics Research B 111(1996) 215-220 Pass '--cugnon' flag to use the parameterization, otherwise isotropic NN scattering will be used by default.

 Pass '--direct-kinematics' flag to simulate in direct kinematics the scattering of of a beam-like proton "i" on a cluster/nucleon "a" bound inside the target nucleus A, which is at rest.